 – section 27 of the Crimes Act 1958

-Extortion with Threats to Kill is when you demand something from someone else and you threaten to kill them if they do not meet your demand.
+The Police will charge you with extortion with threats to kill if they believe you demanded something from someone and you threaten to kill them if they do not meet your demand.

 - A drug dealer demands payment from a user and threatens to kill him if he does not pay.

 - A man blackmails another man and demands secret information.
 If he doesn’t receive the information he says he will kill the other man.

 Section 27 of the Crimes Act 1958 (Vic) states:

 A person who makes a demand of another person—